tannal/tannal.glitch.me/job.md

 # 2024-10-6 - 2024-10-13

+[x] wpt test for input vertical align

+[] 10-7 23 PM GS2024
+[] 10-10 10:00 PM
+[] 10-11 find a monitor and wire to raspi then boot an os

 # 2024-9-29 - 2024-10-6

 ## Doing

-[x] wpt test for input vertical align
+[x] wpt test for input vertical align https://phabricator.services.mozilla.com/D223107

+html/rendering/widgets/baseline-alignment-and-overflow.tentative.html checkbox radio breaking

 []

-[] find a monitor and wire to raspi then boot an os, then do
+[x] qemu boot circle programs without os, and draw a manblet

 [] build a AI which remeber all the users thought context and then make human connections